source-foundry/fdiff/README.md

 - Display the first n lines of the diff output with the `--head` option
 - Display the last n lines of the diff output with the `--tail` option
 - Execute the diff with an external diff tool using the `--external` option
+- Use in Git as a diff-driver to be the default diff tool for fonts

 Run `fdiff --help` to view all available options.